-Out-of-towners and locals are getting psyched for the Feast of San Gennaro 2018, and for good reason: the annual event includes touristy spots in Little Italy that are actually good.
-Eat at some of the best Italian restaurants in the city, watch colorful parades, catch free concerts and check out family-friendly activities like bouncy houses, crafting and games.
-And, of course, don't miss the world-famous cannoli eating competition.
+Out-of-towners and locals get psyched for the annual Feast of San Gennaro, and for good reason: the event includes the best spots in Little Italy.
+Eat at some of the best Italian restaurants in the city, watch colorful parades, catch free concerts and of course, see the world-famous cannoli eating competition.

 RECOMMENDED: Full guide to the best NYC events in September